Generalized Whittaker functions and Jacquet modules: Preliminary results of Bushnell--Henniart and Delorme

 \subsection{An isomorphism of Bushnell--Henniart}

+We recall from the introduction that $\Wh_c(G,\psi)$ is the $G$-stable subspace of $\Wh(G,\psi)$ with consisting of functions compactly supported modulo $U_0$, and from Section \ref{section smooth reps} that we denote by $\rho$ the action of $G$ on $\Wh_c(G,\psi)$ by right translation.
 In \cite{BHWh}, for $P=MU$ a standard parabolic subgroup of $G$, Bushnell and Henniart identify the Jacquet module of $\Wh_c(G,\psi)$ with respect to $P^-$ to $\Wh_c(M,\psi_M)$.
 We recall their result (\cite[2.2 Theorem]{BHWh}), which moreover gives a characterization of the map $W\mapsto J_{P^-}(W)$ via their identification.

 \begin{thm} Let $P=MU$ be a standard parabolic subgroup of $G$, and turn $\Wh_c(M,\psi_M)$ into a $P^-$-module by making $U^-$ act trivially on $\Wh_c(M,\psi_M)$ and $M$ act by $\rho_M$.
 There is a unique $P^-$-module homomorphism map $BH_{P^-}:(\Wh_c(G,\psi^{-1}),\d_P^{1/2}\rho)\rightarrow \Wh_c(M,\psi_M^{-1})$ such that if $U_c^-$ is a compact open subgroup of $U^-$ and $W\in \Wh_c(G,\psi^{-1})^{U_c^-}$ has support in $PU_c^-$, then